shivvang/vanilla-javascript-website/README.md

 This repository contains a frontend movie website project built using vanilla JavaScript, CSS, and HTML.
 The project incorporates event listeners and DOM manipulation techniques to create an interactive user experience.

+## Features
+-Image sliders or carousels for showcasing content -Use of CSS animations or transitions for visual effects -Dark and Light mode

 ## Technologies Used

 - HTML: Used for creating the website's structure.